dominodatalab/domino-blueprints/IRSA-README.md

 Using Web Identities based on an OpenID Connect Provider supports such use-cases.
 In this article we will start with a basic setup where using IAM Role for Service Accounts (IRSA) we can configure Kubernetes Service Accounts attached to an EKS workload to assume IAM Role(s).
 This is similar to attaching an IAM Role to an EC2 instance at startup.
-Note that this mechanism allows EKS workloads to assume roles in any AWS Account and not just the AWS account hosting the EKS cluster.
+This mechanism allows EKS workloads to assume IAM roles across AWS Accounts.
+You are not limited to assuming an IAM role in the AWS Account hosting the EKS cluster.

 In the subsequent series of articles we will expand on this to demonstrate how a data plane hosted on both on-premise or any cloud provider can assume an IAM role in an AWS account.